zDany01/PyTG/README.md

 > Remember to run the Python bot with privileges

 ## Bot settings
-Before using the app you modify some settings in the `config.py` file
+Before using the app you need to rename `config.py.template` to `config.py` and modify some settings in it:

 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |